 Premier and Minister of Finance Dr the Hon Natalio D. Wheatley (R7) made this announcement during a press conference on Friday, December 12, 2025.

-The premier told the press conference that on Thursday, December 11, 2025, Minister of State for Europe, North America and UK Overseas Territories, Stephen J. Doughty, MP, announced that the order in council will be revoked in March 2026.
+The premier told the press conference that on Thursday, December 11, 2025, Minister of State for Europe, North America and UK Overseas Territories, Stephen J. Doughty, MP, announced that the Order in Council will be "revoked" in March 2026.

-Order of Council instituted since 2022
+Order in Council instituted since 2022

-Following the 2022 Commission of Inquiry (CoI), the UK implemented the Order of Council, allowing potential suspension of constitutional reforms.
+Following the 2022 Commission of Inquiry (CoI), the UK implemented the Order in Council, allowing potential suspension of constitutional reforms.
 The UK recently decided to revoke it in late 2025, signalling confidence in the VI government's progress on governance reforms.

 It was previously reported on May 9, 2025, that Premier Wheatley said the VI had fulfilled its obligations under the Framework Agreement, and as such called for the lifting of the Order in Council—a controversial legislative instrument enacted in 2022 that enables the UK government to impose direct rule should the reforms fail.